symsoph/cse15l-lab-reports/week6-lab3.md

-Exploring the `find` Command
+🔎Exploring the `find` Command🔍
 ----------------------------

 In this lab report, I will be listing **4** ways to use `find` and give examples using the `./written_2/` directory and its files.
-Information from [this guide](https://kb.iu.edu/d/admm#:~:text=Use%20the%20Unix%20find%20command%20to%20search%20for,a%20filename%20or%20matching%20expression%2C%20such%20as%20%22%2A.txt%22.), [GNU](https://www.gnu.org/software/findutils/manual/html_mono/find.html), [plesk](https://www.plesk.com/blog/various/find-files-in-linux-via-command-line/), [Redhat](https://www.redhat.com/sysadmin/linux-find-command) and `find --help`.
+Information for this report from [this guide](https://kb.iu.edu/d/admm#:~:text=Use%20the%20Unix%20find%20command%20to%20search%20for,a%20filename%20or%20matching%20expression%2C%20such%20as%20%22%2A.txt%22.), [GNU](https://www.gnu.org/software/findutils/manual/html_mono/find.html), [plesk](https://www.plesk.com/blog/various/find-files-in-linux-via-command-line/), [Redhat](https://www.redhat.com/sysadmin/linux-find-command) and `find --help`.

 > 📌1.
 Searching for a File